Who else needs to know about the NRS?

 Some of your employees might be deaf or have a hearing impairment and depend on the NRS to make and receive calls.
 As a Relay Service friendly organisation you will want to ensure that any staff who need to use the NRS are able to do so easily.
 This may mean providing them with:

-If your organisation restricts access to general web browsing or to instant messaging applications (both provide ways to make an internet relay call) you might need to allow specific access to the internet relay call page (www.iprelay.gov.au/call/index.aspx) for the relevant staff members.
+If your organisation restricts staff access to the internet, you might need to allow specific access for staff who are NRS users to NRS online call options.
 Contact us for more advice.

 The Human Rights Commission FAQs on the NRS make it clear that the rights of staff with hearing or speech impairments to use the NRS to perform their duties is covered by the Disability Discrimination Act.

-The Australian Employers Network on Disability provides more information on employer support for employees with disabilities.
+The Australian Network on Disability provides more information on employer support for employees with disabilities.